 Leadership | Communication | Self-starter | Teamwork | Resilience

-Erin Thomas is a student at American University studying International Studies with a focus on the Pacific Islands.
+Erin Thomas is a master’s student in development studies at the University of Auckland in New Zealand.
 She has dedicated her life to being an advocate against discrimination in the Pacific Islands.
-She currently works as a research assistant with the International Center for Advocates Against Discrimination (ICAAD) on a variety of projects in the Pacific Islands.
-She is also a wellness coach and personal trainer with a passion for spreading wellness and body positivity among individuals she works with.
+She currently works as an advisor with the International Center for Advocates Against Discrimination (ICAAD) on a variety of projects in the Pacific Islands.
+She has a bachelor’s degree from American University in Washington D.C. in International Studies with a focus on the Pacific Islands.

 Throughout this portfolio, you can read about Erin’s accomplishments, skills, and ongoing work.
 If you have any questions or would like to reach out, please feel free to contact her here.